 Spanish Indicative Mood

 The indicative is one of three moods in Spanish (the other two are the subjunctive and the imperative).
-The indicative mood is is typically used for making factual statements or describing obvious qualities of a person or situation.
+The indicative mood is typically used for making factual statements or describing obvious qualities of a person or situation.

 Looking for information on the differences between the indicative and the subjunctive?
 Check out our article here!